MOCK: an Algorithm for Learning Nonparametric Differential Equations via Multivariate Occupation Kernel Functions: Experiments

 \subsection{Datasets}

 We test the methods on a diverse set of synthetic and real-world datasets that reflect the challenges of learning systems of ODEs.
-A summary of the datasets is provided in table \ref{table:datasets}. d refers to the number of dimensions of the system, n the number of trajectories, and m the average number of samples per trajectory.
-Training time is in seconds.
+Table \ref{table:datasets} provides the dimension of the state space, the number of trajectories, and the average number of snapshots per trajectory for each of the 9 datasets considered.
+In each data set, the trajectories were partitioned into training (60\%), validation (20\%), and testing (20\%) sets.

-\textbf{Noisy Fitz-Hugh Nagumo} The FitzHugh-Nagumo oscillator \cite{fitzhugh1961impulses} is a nonlinear 2D dynamical system that models the basic behavior of excitable cells, such as neurons and cardiac cells\footnote{Further details of the datasets are provided in the supplementary materials.}.
+\textbf{Noisy FitzHugh-Nagumo (NFHN)} The FitzHugh-Nagumo oscillator \cite{fitzhugh1961impulses} is a nonlinear 2D dynamical system that models the basic behavior of excitable cells, such as neurons and cardiac cells\footnote{Further details of the all datasets are provided in appendix \ref{App: Datasets}.}.
+We add considerable noise to this otherwise simple dataset (see figure \ref{fig:NFHN}).

-\textbf{Noisy Lorenz63} The Lorenz63 system \cite{lorenz1963deterministic} is a 3D system provided as a simplified model of atmospheric convection.
+\textbf{Noisy Lorenz63 (Lorenz63)} The Lorenz63 system \cite{lorenz1963deterministic} is a 3D system provided as a simplified model of atmospheric convection.

 \textbf{Lorenz96} The Lorenz96 data arises from \cite{75462} in which a system of equations is proposed that may be chosen to have any dimension greater than 3.
+(Lorenz96-16) has 16 dimensions, etc.

-\textbf{CMU Walking} The Carnegie Mellon University (CMU) Walking data is a repository of publicly available data.
+\textbf{CMU Walking (CMU)} The Carnegie Mellon University (CMU) Walking data is a repository of publicly available data.
 It can be found at http://mocap.cs.cmu.edu/.

 \textbf{Plasma} This dataset includes imaging and plasma biomarkers from the WRAP study, see \cite{johnson2018wisconsin}.

 \textbf{Imaging} This dataset includes regional imaging biomarkers from the WRAP study, see \cite{johnson2018wisconsin}.